API Tokens System#

 When creating a new token you will need to provide a name, description, set of permissions, and an optional expiration date.

 Permissions can be selected in groups or as fine controls.
 For example, you can select the “Search and Data” group which will automatically fill in all the API permissions required to interact with the search system.
 This includes executing searches, getting the search history, downloading, saving, and attaching to searches.
 It is also possible to pick specific functionality within search groups such as the ability to read actionables but not write them.
-This example shows a token that is subscribed to the “Search and Data” group and also allows for reading Actionables and Extractors but cannot write to either.
+This example shows a token that is subscribed to the entire “Search and Data” group and also allows reading Actionables and Extractors but cannot write to either.

 Once appropriate permissions are selected go to the bottom of the permissions page and select an optional expiration; you can pick a relative date or a specific timestamp.
 After that timestamp the token will still be available in the API Tokens interface but it will not be usable.
 This means you can optionally refresh the token and extend its expiration or delete it at your leisure.

-After populating your new token with a name, description, permissions, and an optional expiration it is time to actually make the token by clicking the Generate button.
-At this point Gravwell will create the token and provide it to you.
+After populating your new token with a name, description, permissions, and an optional expiration it is time to actually make the token by clicking the Generate

 Note